 Finally, a URL-type license is a URL within the NuGet package’s metadata that leads to a page with the license.
 It’s possible the URL could lead to an SPDX license or a proprietary license.

 URL licenses are subject to change, however, since the license is not embedded in the NuGet package.
-At anytime the URL author can change the license the URL links to.
-For example, a developer could download a package and confirm the URL leads to a Apache-1.1 license; the URL author can at any point change that URL to have a Apache-2.0 license, which the developer did not originally agree to.
+At any time the URL author can change the license the URL links to.
+For example, a developer could download a package and confirm the URL leads to an Apache-1.1 license; the URL author can at any point change that URL to have an Apache-2.0 license, which the developer did not originally agree to.

 It’s important to keep an original copy of a URL’s license, in case of any changes after downloading.